best in class

 Waterproofing: Waterproof, vulcanized rubber | Insulation: Yes | Traction: Rubber tread, no lugs

-When considering heavy-duty insulated rain boots, we turned to Ben Shryock, chief ranger of the Alaska State Parks Kodiak region.
-He told us that Xtratufs are his only choice and daily go-to: “They are the most comfortable and durable rubber boots I’ve found.
+If you truly do not want a single drop of water to touch your socks or feet, I recommend a pair of heavy-duty insulated rain boots.
+Ben Shryock, chief ranger of the Alaska State Parks Kodiak region, told us that Xtratufs are his only choice and daily go-to: “They are the most comfortable and durable rubber boots I’ve found.
 You can find them for sale in almost any coastal Alaskan town.”
 Shryock’s insulated 15-inch Xtratufs do a great job of keeping his feet both warm and dry, but he says that if you do happen to step in some water that goes over the 15-inch mark, they’ll air out fast — “much faster than leather boots.”
 Being too warm for extended indoor or summer wear, he’ll usually trade them out for the uninsulated regular Xtratufs in April.

 Best winter hiking boots